-The Old Palm City Redevelopment Zoning Code was developed expressly for the land to which it will apply-the Old Palm City CRA.
+The Old Palm City Redevelopment Zoning Code was developed expressly for the land to which it will apply-the Old Palm City Redevelopment Zoning District.
 It is compatible with the existing land uses within the Old Palm City CRA as well as those in adjacent and surrounding areas.
-The PS-1 (Public Service District -1, proposed to be assigned to several County-owned properties, is intended to implement CGMP policies for lands designated Institutional-General on the Future Land Use Map.
+The PS-1 (Public Service District-1), proposed to be assigned to several County-owned properties, is intended to implement CGMP policies for lands designated Institutional-General on the Future Land Use Map.
 PS-1 is designed to minimize the potential for negative impacts on surrounding properties.
-It is appropriate for the Fire Station and stormwater treatment area sites.
+It is appropriate for the Fire Station and stormwater treatment area sites in the vicinity of residential neighborhoods.